tmpfs/trucks/packages/transform-style-extract/README.md

 Be careful using this transform with the `force` option, if you have already edited the generated styles they will be overwritten.

+Designed to be used by component consumers to modify the shadow DOM styles per component in conjunction with the [style-inject][] transform; useful when using third-party components.

 ## Install

 ```